 The broader Standard & Poor's 500 index fell 21.56, or 1.9 percent, to 1,116.48.
 The Nasdaq composite index fell 25.55, or 1.1 percent, to 2,265.70.

-Oil prices rose in Asia after early losses, with benchmark crude for March delivery up 11 cents at $76.19 a barrel.
+Oil prices fell in Asia, with benchmark crude for March delivery down 19 cents at $75.89 a barrel.
 The contract dropped $1.66 to settle at $76.08 overnight.

 The dollar weakened to 89.91 yen from 90.49 yen.
 The euro was higher at $1.4120 from $1.4082.